The Return of the Start Button and Other 2016 Tech Trends

 It’s a decade-old community that produces free applications for IT pros to help them do their jobs better.
 The community fosters conversations about important IT trends and technical topics and encourages members to share knowledge and experiences with the group.
 Peter mentions that, unlike many other groups and social platforms, the users on Spiceworks have a common career thread and are genuinely interested in helping others solve problems.

 What can we expect from the rest of 2016?

 Peter suggests considering the macro workplace conditions in IT: budgets probably aren’t going up, staffing probably won’t increase by much—but requests for things like BYOD and added security will.
 According to Spiceworks surveys, IT pros are placing malware and ransomware at the top of their concern lists.
 IT admins and the like will have to find solutions that save them time and accomplish the goals of the organization, all while maintaining the multitude of other tasks they’re responsible for.
-We believe that’s where simple, time-saving tools like Simplify Printing TX and Simplify Backup come into play.
+We believe that’s where simple, time-saving tools like Simplify Printing TX come into play.

 Keep learning.
 You have chosen an industry that changes every day and not keeping up and adapting to new technologies will only hurt you in the long run.
 The more you learn, the more doors will open and opportunities you will find.
 Oh, and Internet trolls are inevitable.
 Spiceworks prides itself in having a friendly community of IT pros who are working to help each other, so check it out!